Dental Crowns

 Resin crowns are formed of composite resin and are often used as temporary crowns while permanent crowns are being created in the dental laboratory.
 They are not as durable as other types of crowns and are not recommended for long-term use.

-Process of Dental Crowns Procedures
+Dental Crowns Process

 The process of getting dental crowns normally consists of multiple steps and can take several visits over the course of a few weeks.